manuelmusngi/derivatives-models-short-rate-model-calibration/README.md

 The `main.cpp` file walks through the calibration process conceptually:

 1.  **Market Data Setup**: We start with a `std::map` representing the market zero-coupon yield curve and convert it to bond prices.
-This is our "ground truth".

 2.  **Objective Function**: The heart of calibration is the `objectiveFunction`.
 It takes model parameters (`a`, `sigma`) as input and returns a single number: the **Sum of Squared Errors (SSE)** between the prices from our model and the actual market prices.